xbit0412/steamcmd_powershellv2/README.md

 Done!

-First of all execute option 1 to install first steamcmd
+First of all execute option 1 to install first steamcmd, and later you can start managing things

 You can stop script with CTRL+C and execute again with this command: Set-Location 'C:\steamcmd'; .\steamcmd_powershell.ps1